slerman12/Help-me/2-Opposing-views.md

 Anti-semitism in Uzbekistan wasn’t as bad as in other countries, she told me.
 In Ukraine, anti-semitism was always worse, from the war when my grandpa was young, to when my mom was an adult. <!--However, she told me, Jews customarily weren’t allowed to hold higher offices in Uzbekistan.-->

-"I was at the conservatory, I wanted to study in a PhD program, I couldn’t.
+"I was at the conservatory.
+I wanted to study in a PhD program.
+I couldn’t.
 First, when I was a student, I wanted to continue my studies as a PhD student, but there wasn’t a chance for me, because I was Jewish."

 She wanted to do a doctoral, but wasn’t allowed to, despite having graduated with a diploma with distinction for both college and in the conservatory of music where she earned her master's degree in Music Theory.
 Her thesis was recommended as the best research paper for publishing, recommended by a committee member who came from Russia to listen to the presentations, and she submitted it, but it was never published, because "Lerman" is a Jewish name, not Uzbek name.